 Artajona

 Artajona is a small village completely surrounded by medieval towers and fortified walls, known as El Cerco de Artajona (“The Walls of Artajona”).
 This wall was built in the 11th century.
 It forms one of the most important defenses of medieval Navarre that still exists today.
-A trip to Navarra is not complete without a visit to Artajona.
-Other important defenses near Artajona are the Castle of Olite and the fortress of UjuéLocated a little further, 66 kilometers away, there is the Castle of Javier, which also played an important role in the defense of Navarre.
+A trip to Navarre is not complete without a visit to Artajona.
+Other important defenses near Artajona are the Castle of Olite and the fortress of Ujué.
+Located a little further, 66 kilometers away, there is the Castle of Javier, which also played an important role in the defense of Navarre.

 Originally, this wall consisted of 17 towers, of which 9 are still standing.
-It served as protection for it Kingdom of Navarre against numerous annexation attempts by Castile.
+It served as protection for the Kingdom of Navarre against numerous annexation attempts by Castile.
 The Kingdom of Castile was one of the most important kingdoms in Spain during the Middle Ages.
 Furthermore, this wall helped Artajona become an independent kingdom between 1153 and 1158.

 Artajona's “Cerco”.